 One delivered a word of encouragement for the very difficult situation I found myself in, and the other told me what was going to happen, or rather what the Lord was going to do.

 The first man certainly had never seen me before, therefore what he said to me was something he could not have possibly have known through any human agency.
 The second incident (in the same city) came about through the pastor of the church I had attended for a short while.
 In this case neither he nor I really understood what the Lord was talking about, and I even thought (at the time) that he must have been mistaken, as circumstances seemed to indicate exactly the opposite of what he said, although I soon found out differently.
-For details see I Will Be Your Support in the ‘Who We Are’ section of the site.

 An Awesome Gift and Responsibility